Italy is a biodiversity zone and home to several animal species than any other European country.

 The pain can be very uncomfortable, and medical attention should be sought immediately.

-However, you can do DIY treatment to reduce the pain by doing the following.
+However, you can do DIY treatment to reduce the pain by following these steps:

 - Check for spines and remove them with tweezers.

 - Immerse the affected area in hot water for 30-60 minutes.
-Keep topping the water at this time to maintain the temperature.
-Note that you can stick with water from 40 C / 104 F. The heat will help to cook out the venom, rendering it harmless and less painful.
+Keep topping the water to maintain the temperature.
+Note that you can stick with water from 40 C / 104 F. The heat will help cook out the venom, rendering it harmless and less painful.

 - Squeeze the wound to bleed out the venom.